zesstra/mudstandards/intermud/doc/intermud-v25.rst

   PKT:peername:packet-id:packet-number/total-packets|S:xxx|rest-of-packet

 In this case, the mudname and packet-id combine to form a unique id for the packet.
+The packet id is the same number used for the header field ID (see below).
 The packet-number and total-packets information is used to determine when all buffered packets have been received.
 The rest-of-packet part is not parsed, but is stored while the receiver awaits the other parts of the packet.
 When/if all parts have been